Carroll, Clinton, and White County assistance programs.

 The CDC Thrift Shop may sell to the general public gently used but affordable clothing, furniture, and housewares.
 Winter coats, boots, and other goods may be offered.
 Address is 5053 Norway Road, Monticello, Indiana 47960, dial 574-583-7590.

-Monticello Seventh Day Adventist Church - May have a hot meal, basic food, or clothing.
+Monticello Seventh Day Adventist Church - May have a hot meal, basic food, or free clothing.
 11407 W 1158 N

 Deacon’s Clothing Closet services the poor and needy in Delphi and Carroll County.
 Call for hours and please donate if can.
 Dial 765-564-2371.

 Flora Thrift Shop is located at 11 S. Center St. Telephone 574-967-3772.